-Component of Inclusive Setting Support Type Specific Supports My Solutions What will you try?
-Academic activities Environmental supports Learning material selection Foundational skills Consider when the student is most likely to be attentive and engaged and plan for the most high-quality academic engagement during those times Provide modified instructions or materials as appropriate to meet the student's learning needs Ensure foundational behavioral and academic skills are mastered before moving on to more complex learning material Transitioning between activities Environmental Visual supports Provide a classroom schedule visible and usable by all students Use Individualized student schedules Provide a warning before transitions Use one or more signals for transitions (e.g. bell ring, check schedule icon, etc.) Working independently Visual supports Communication supports Learning material selection Provide visual supports to clarify expectations during independent work (e.g. task strips, checklists, etc.) Ensure the student has strategies for asking for help when needed; If not, teach these skills Ensure an appropriate selection of independent work material (these should consist primarily of work that the student has mastered, potentially with a few items of newly learned material, depending on the student's ability to tolerate frustration) Other Use the ideas above to generate solutions to other issues that are barriers for the student to access the inclusive environment
+Component of Inclusive Setting Support Type Specific Supports Transitioning between activities Environmental Visual supports Provide a classroom schedule visible and usable by all students Use Individualized student schedules Provide a warning before transitions Use one or more signals for transitions (e.g. bell ring, check schedule icon, etc.) My Solutions (What t will you try?)
+Working independently Visual supports Communication supports Learning material selection Provide visual supports to clarify expectations during independent work (e.g. task strips, checklists, etc.) Ensure the student has strategies for asking for help when needed; If not, teach these skills Ensure an appropriate selection of independent work material (these should consist primarily of work that the student has mastered, potentially with a few items of newly learned material, depending on the student's ability to tolerate frustration) My Solutions (What Other Use the ideas above to generate solutions to other issues that are barriers for the student to access the inclusive environment